farida-bano/Farida-libaray-fb/README.md

 Display Statistics:

 Total number of books in the library.

 Percentage of books that have been read.
 Exit: Exit the program.

+Features included:

+📖 Add new books with title, author, and status

+📚 View all books in card format

+🔄 Update reading status

+🗑️ Delete books

+📊 Interactive statistics and charts

+📅 Tracking of addition dates

+⚠️ Reset functionality

+🎨 Custom styling with CSS

+📱 Responsive design